carlosalvaradogo/School_District_Analysis/README.md

 ### Scores by School Spending

-* The aggregation for this result was performed with bins, and given Thomas High School's school spending per student of $638, bin "$630-$644" was negatively affected by the cleaning of the data.
+* The aggregation for this result was performed with bins, and given Thomas High School's school spending per student of $638, bin "$630-$644" metric for PM was negatively affected by the cleaning of the data.

 ### Scores by School Size

-* The aggregation for this result was performed with bins, and given Thomas High School's total student count of 1636 (which implies a classification of size as "Medium"), the "Medium" bin was negatively affected by the cleaning of the data.
+* The aggregation for this result was performed with bins, and given Thomas High School's total student count of 1636 (which implies a classification of size as "Medium"), the "Medium" bin was negatively affected by the cleaning of the data, but the alteration after rounding the result, was not significant enough to imply a relevant diference in the final metric.

 ### Scores by School Type

-* The aggregation for this result was performed on school type, and given that Thomas High School is a "Charter", that category's results were negatively affected by the cleaning of the data.
+* The aggregation for this result was performed on school type, and given that Thomas High School is a "Charter", that category's results were negatively affected by the cleaning of the data, but the alteration after rounding the result, was not significant enough to imply a relevant diference in the final metric.

 ## Summary